Drugs misuse is a health problem that can affect not only the users themselves but the community in which they live.

 Midlothian and East Lothian Drug and Alcohol Partnership is a partnership which together raise awareness of the work that is being done to reduce the harm caused to individuals, families and communities by the misuse of alcohol and drugs.
 If you or someone you know has a problem with drugs, and you need help or advice, you can talk to your GP or you can attend one of the Gateway to Recovery Clinics drop-in clinics throughout East and Midlothian:

-- Monday: Roodlands Hospital, Haddington 10am to 1pm
+- Monday: East Lothian Community Hospital, Haddington 1pm to 4pm

 - Tuesday: Midlothian Substance Misuse Service, Glenesk Centre, Dalkeith 11am to 4pm